Ba. Venkatesan: Early life

 "Dinamani Kathir" – Dinamani, "Vaazhum Tamil Ulagam".

-In 1987, one fine day at salem, when he was eagerly turned over the pages of "Kanaiyaazhi" – A little magazine, which was hanging on the entrance of a tea stall, he was precisely got to know the exact world of his fiction.
-Astonishingly, until that moment, He thought that Kanaiyaazhi is a sort of imaginary magazine which created by Sujatha.
-But, once moved with Kanaiyaazhi for a year, His first poem "Veru" has been published in 1988.
-In that way, he also became a writer of little magazine.
+In 1987, while browsing through the pages of "Kanaiyaazhi", a magazine, hanging at the entrance of a tea stall in Salem, he discovered his world of fiction.
+Earlier, he thought that Kanaiyaazhi was an imaginary magazine created by Sujatha.
+His first poem, "Veru", was published in 1988.

 Authors who influences on Ba.Ve's work

 He was influenced by Sujatha, only until get to know about little literary magazines.
 When he started writing Poetry, Ka.
 Naa.
 Subramanyam was an influence on him.

 Writing stories and Acquaintance on World literature almost happened in parallel.

 Though there were impacts of Gabriel García Márquez, Umberto Eco, José Saramago works on his fiction, it was not quiet intense, deep-rooted and long-lasting.

 "I don't use the language for the purpose of telling an event or an incident.

 Instead, my language creates the event or incident."